dirkakrid/nspawn-info/README.md

 ```

 ### Screen
-* Machines are spawned via screen but that can be disabled by setting ENABLE_SCREEN != 1
+* Machines are spawned via screen but that can be disabled by setting the environment variable NSPAWN_INFO_SCREEN != 1

 ### Using debootstrap
 * Booting debian in another distro